starbuck10/JCoffie/_projects/2022-08-24-Experimental-Textiles.md

 <b>Woven Object Exploration</b>

 The object I wanted to explore for this assignment was a camel wool blanket that I purchased in Kandahar, Afghanistan when I was stationed there in support of Operation: Enduring Freedom.
-I purchased the blanket at a bazaar and actually traded an American watch for it with the merchant - it’s a very simple design and after 10 years, it has a bit of shed but it still holding up strong.
+I purchased the blanket at a bazaar and actually traded an American watch for it with the merchant - it’s a very simple design and after 10 years, it has a bit of shed but is still holding up strong.

 <p align="center"><img src="/images/weekly1_2.jpeg"></p>